QuentindiMeo/Quoter/README.md

 <br>
 Welcome to the Quoter program!<br>
 <br>
+I had a couple of hours of spare time during 2020 summer holidays so I decided to make this. :D<br>
 This program aims to be a quotes dispenser.
 With or without parameters, it'll print a quote it picked in a file.<br>
 Discover how the program works by typing './quoter --help'.<br>
 <br>